Apr 30, 2018

 and engagement into future food as an agent of change to crack

-the nut of more complex systems like human & public
+the nut of more complex systems like human & public health,

-health, environmental impact, community engagement and
+environmental impact, community engagement and sustainable

-folks have to say.
-Ultimately, they’re defining a
+say.
+Ultimately, they’re defining a succession plan for us